Tamburasca/HarpsichordTuning/README.md

 derived from the computed base frequency and inharmonicity coefficient when applying (2).

-The hotkey ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the slice shift, whereas ctrl-n (alt-n) and ctrl-m (alt-m) diminish and increase the maximum (minimum) frequency that is displayed.
+The hotkey 'ctrl-y' or 'x' stops the program or toggles between halt and resume, respectively.
+'Ctrl-j' and 'ctrl-k' shorten and lengthen the shift between the audio slices, whereas 'ctrl-n' ('alt-n') and 'ctrl-m' ('alt-m') diminish and increase the max (min) frequency displayed.

 On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.